thaiqt0002/thaiqt0002/README.md

 - Thank you for spending time reading my silly profile hehe.
 Im appreciate...

-- Again, you guys are welcomed here.
+- Again, you guys are welcomed.
 Hope you find something useful in here

 **You can contact me through my gmail (thaiqt0002@gmail.com) anytime**